-Jolla's first Sailfish OS smartphone revealed with 4.5-inch display and Android app complianceAlex Wagner - Deputy Managing Editor, News Desk
+Jolla's first Sailfish OS smartphone revealed with 4.5-inch display and Android app complianceAlex Wagner - Editorial Director of News and Content

 After nearly a year of teasing, Jolla today finally took the wraps off of its first Sailfish OS-powered smartphone.
 The device features a buttonless front with a 4.5-inch display, and around back there's an 8-megapixel camera.
 Speaking of the back, users will be able to snap on "Other Half" rear covers that come in colors like orange and teal.
 Once a new Other Half is attached, things like the colors and fonts used in the software will change, and the Other Half parts can also be used to automatically launch an app when attached.

 Rounding out the spec list of Jolla's first smartphone is a dual-core processor, 4G LTE connectivity, 16GB built-in storage, microSD card slot and a removable battery.
 The phone is powered by Sailfish OS, which is based on the MeeGo platform.
 MeeGo powered the Nokia N9 as well, though that was a different version of the OS that was also known as "Harmattan."
 Jolla says that its new device is also Android app compliant, though details on that functionality are still fairly light.